 Filesystem Functions

-namespace provides comprehensive file and directory operations.
+The fs namespace provides comprehensive file and directory operations.
 These functions handle file I/O, path manipulation, and filesystem queries with proper error handling.

 File Operations